timLoewel/zmk-keyboard-config/Readme.md

 ## Layer Change Keys
 * Hold RH1 or LH1 for Numbers Layer
 * Hold LH0 for Navigation Layer
-* Hold RH0 for Symbols Layer
 * Hold m or v for Umlaut Layer
-* Hold (LH0 and RH0) for function Layer
+* Hold RH0 for function Layer
 * Hold h for Braces Layer

 On all layers except from 0, the free thumb keys do not trigger a layer change, they do the same thing as on the base layer, but with enabled repeat.
 That way these layer change keys can be repeated.